 Still, if your site has been doing well in search and you see a sudden drop in rank, this could be a reason.
 You can check for any manual penalties against your site in Google's Search Console.

-If you would like to learn more about SEO and your ranking on Google, we'd love to help.
+If you would like to learn more about SEO marketing and your ranking on Google, we'd love to help.
 SEO is complicated, but we have a whole team of SEO experts dedicated to helping businesses understand and improve their search rankings.
 We'll analyze your site and run detailed reports that we'll review with you, so you know what you're doing well and where you can improve.
-Contact us today for a free SEO audit report!
+Contact our SEO company for a free SEO audit report!